kentsisresearchgroup/P5BrainReorg/README.md

 # P5BrainReorg

-Recurrence analysis of somatic neuronal DNA rearrangements
+Recurrence analysis of somatic polyclonal DNA rearrangements as used in Jubierre et al "An ancient DNA transposase responsible for human brain development"

 ## Overview